Filter Tags

 Five people were killed in the arson attack on a Turkish family in Solingen, North Rhine-Westphalia, in May 1993.
 Gürsün İnce, Hatice Genç, Gülüstan Öztürk, Hülya Genç and Saime Genç fell victim to the right-wing extremist attack.
 Several family members were also injured.
 The perpetrators were sentenced to between 10 and 15 months in the Düsseldorf Higher Regional Court in the fall of 1995.
 The attack caused a nationwide sensation, outrage and sympathy for the fate of the family.
 More than 30 years later, regular memorial events continue to be held at the site.
 The attack and the trial were also followed with concern in Wolfsburg.
 In cooperation with the city's integration department, Angelo De Mitri, a committed trade unionist and founder of the Circolo Pugliese (Apulia Association) cultural association, then placed a sign in the public space against right-wing terror and neo-Nazism in Germany.
 He planted a "tree of life" at the centrally located Schillerteich pond and placed a rectangular sand-lime brick in memory of the victims and survivors.
 It reads: "In memory of the victims of xenophobia - Intercultural Week 1993 - On the initiative of the Apulia Association".
-In September 2024, the memorial site was upgraded with the sculpture Solidarity, designed by Mechthild Hartung and realized by Rainer Scheer.
+The original design of the "Solidarity" sculpture was created by Mechthild Hartung, slightly enlarged and sculpted in sandstone by Rainer Scheer.

 Graphic Novel

-The picture shows Angelo di Mitri with suitcase in hand on his arrival at Wolfsburg station.
+The picture shows Angelo De Mitri with suitcase in hand on his arrival at Wolfsburg station.

 Text: